 Offert Spelling Variations

-spelling variations in names were a common occurrence.
+Offert has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
-Many variations of the name Offert have been found, including Ufford, Ufforde and others.
+Many variations of the name Offert have been found, including Ufford, Ufforde, Hawford, Hoffard and others.

 Early Notables of the Offert family (pre 1700)